 In most of the studies using eddy-covariance databases on regional to continental scales, each site of the network is used to represent a certain biome type.
 Since for most sites the scale of horizontal variation is 1 km or less (e.g. Schmid, 2002), a distance that will often be exceeded by the fetch of the flux measurements (e.g. Jegede and Foken, 1999), footprint analyses (e.g. Schuepp et al., 1990; Horst and Weil, 1994; Schmid, 1994; Leclerc et al., 1997; Rannik et al., 2000; Kljun et al., 2002) have to be performed to test under which conditions the assumption of spatial representativeness is valid.
-Göckede et al. (2004) combined a flux data quality assessment approach (Foken et al., 2004) with analytic footprint modeling (Schmid, 1994; 1997) to address this issue, and to identify correlations between flux data quality and characteristics of the terrain surrounding the flux site.
-Their approach was successfully applied by Rebmann et al. 2005) on 18 forest sites of the CARBOEUROFLUX network.
+It has been demonstrated that landscape heterogeneity has a significant impact on measurement and interpretation of atmospheric data at a single point in space.
+Panin et al. (1998) and Panin and Tetzlaff (1999) related energy balance closure problems due to underestimation of turbulent fluxes to length scales of landscape inhomogeneity.
+Schmid and Lloyd (1999) showed potential errors in flux measurements over inhomogeneous terrain due to non-representative footprints, a sensor location bias that had to be taken into account to derive ecosystem scale fluxes from local measurements.
+In a modeling study, Baldocchi et al. (2005) demonstrated that subgrid scale heterogeneity can alter landscape scale fluxes by up to 300%.
+Kim et al. (2006) demonstrated the value of flux footprints to scale up flux data from local to landscape scales in order to link terrestrial observations to remote sensing data.
+Göckede et al. (2004) combined a flux data quality assessment approach (Foken et al., 2004) with analytic footprint modeling (Schmid, 1994, 1997) to identify correlations between flux data quality and characteristics of the terrain surrounding the flux site.
+Their approach was successfully applied by Rebmann et al. (2005) on 18 forest sites of the CARBOEUROFLUX network.

 This study presents an update of the study by Rebmann et al. (2005), extending the work to the larger number of 25 CarboEurope-IP sites, which cover a wide range of forest ecosystems, climate zones, and management regimes.
-The original site evaluation approach (Göckede et al., 2004) has been replaced here by an improved version (Göckede et al., 2006) that builds on a more sophisticated Lagrangian Stochastic footprint algorithm (Rannik et al., 2000; 2003) and a more realistic approach to obtain areally-averaged surface roughness lengths (Hasager and Jensen, 1999) as input for the model.
+The original site evaluation approach (Göckede et al., 2004) has been replaced here by an improved version (Göckede et al., 2006) that builds on a more sophisticated Lagrangian Stochastic footprint algorithm (Rannik et al., 2000, 2003) and a more realistic approach to obtain areally-averaged surface roughness lengths (Hasager and Jensen, 1999) as input for the model.
 The extended site evaluation scheme includes (i) a quality assessment of the eddy-covariance fluxes and spatial structures in data quality, (ii) analysis of the spatial representativeness in terms of land cover structure and (iii) assessment of the performance of the applied Planar-Fit coordinate rotation procedure (Wilczak et al., 2001).
 Combination of these measures identifies potential problems connected to terrain characteristics and instrumental setup that reduce data quality.
-Including these findings as of quality flags into eddy-covariance databases strengthens data reliability, allowing the user community to filter out measurements that do not meet the standards required for their specific studies.
+Including these findings as quality flags into eddy-covariance databases strengthens data reliability,